 Growth and development

 Opportunity for development is one of the most appreciated values a company can offer to its employees.
-As a manager, encourage your subordinates’ growth during regular performance reviews.
+It is essential to hire an effecient operations manager since as a manager encourage your subordinates’ growth during regular performance reviews..
 Discuss their career path and set challenging but achievable learning goals.
 An LMS might be handy here, as it enables you to create learning tracks and gives insight into the progress made by each learner.
 Investments made in up-skilling will soon come back in the form of employee engagement.
 What’s more, an open-handed approach to learning facilitates the organizational culture, which is vital for a stimulating and favorable work environment.

 Trust and autonomy